nicholasadavis/gfdl_aquaplanet/README.md

 Installation
 =======================================================================

 I recommend you install a parallel compilation of the model if you wish to use this modified source code.
 Copy your source code, replace the relevant files found here, and compile the model.
-I have not verified that this modified code will function with any particular combination of compilers.
-I have verified it is stable using (ADD) on NOAA’s Theia architecture.
+I have not verified that this modified code will function with any particular combination of compilers and on any particular architecture.
+I have verified it is stable running on 16 and 64 cores using the Intel 15.6.233, Intel MPI 5.0.3.048, NetCDF 4.4.0, and HDF5 Parallel 1.8.14 compilers on NOAA’s Theia architecture.
+Please contact me if you have questions about compilers or compiler options - I might be able to help.

 Features
 =======================================================================